mflova/mflova-vim-config/README.md

 - Fuzzy finder: Search any file given its name or any string inside it.
 Open the file in any split you want.
 - Git integration: check files changed, diff of the file wrt 1) the last commit or 2) any branch.
 Also integrated change history for files and even functions.
 Displays in the editor which lines have been changed.
 - Temporary maximize one window to better code
+- Documentation template for docstrings easily auto-generated in multiple standards
 - Easy resizing and moving window splits with the keyboard
 - Auto-generate templates for documenting functions
 - Easy toggle between source (.cpp) and header (.h) files